ILDAnaSoft/ILDbench_Hmumu/benchmark/mymarlin/Readme.md

 # Current Status
-Now new feature of IsolatedLeptonTagging: not using impact parameters are implemented.
+Now new feature of IsolatedLeptonTagging: not using impact parameters and energy deposit in yoke are implemented.
-Now I'm working on for such version.
+Now I'm working on with such version.
 In order to use current package, you have to download the entire MarlinReco package and compile/install them.
 (I downloaded the version as of 2019/Jan./15)

 # Caution
 These codes will only work with ilcsoft v02-00-02.
-For other versions maybe does not work, or tons of warning message will appear.
+For other versions maybe do not work, or tons of warning message will appear.

 The `VertexInfo` functionality has some memory-related problem which I don't know how to solve it.
 At the end of the job, `Marlin` will give us the crush information, while expected numbers are correctly filled in NTuple.